JBishopCode/Intro-to-programming-C---Assignments-Labs/README.md

 Then the program reads called numbers, marks matches, shows the board after each call, and stops when theres a winning line.

-To run the code, use the  THreeDBingo.exe file and provide the input(board + called numbers)
+To run the code, use the  ThreeDBingo.exe file and provide the input(board + called numbers)

 For example, "board.txt | .\ThreeDBingo.exe"